-We and the selling stockholders have granted to the underwriters a 30-day option to purchase on a pro rata basis up to 750,000 additional shares from us and the selling stockholders at the initial public offering price less the underwriting discounts and commissions.
+The selling stockholders have granted to the underwriters a 30-day option to purchase on a pro rata basis up to 795,000 additional shares from the selling stockholders at the initial public offering price less the underwriting discounts and commissions.
 The option may be exercised only to cover any over-allotments of common stock.

-The underwriters propose to offer the shares of common stock initially at the public offering price on the cover page of this prospectus and to selling group members at that price less a selling concession of \$ per share.
+The underwriters propose to offer the shares of common stock initially at the public offering price on the cover page of this prospectus and to selling group members at that price less a selling concession of \$0.693 per share.
 After the initial public offering Credit Suisse Securities (USA) LLC may change the public offering price and concession.